 - Ujjayi stimulates the vagus nerve by massaging the larynx which down regulates SNS and up regulates PNS, when we sleep we naturally fall into this style of breathing; massaging our vagus nerve all night long.

 - Deep breathing is one of the best ways to short circuit a stress response.
-Breathing consciously bypasses the limbic system (and your amygdala) and shifts to your brain to your prefrontal cortex.
+Breathing consciously bypasses the limbic system (your amygdala) and shifts to your brain to your prefrontal cortex.
 Conscious breathing shifts our brain power re-engaging the prefrontal cortex so you can make a better choice.
-When survival function kicks in – respiration takes it own pace, HR takes its own beat and off you go running …
+When survival function kicks in – respiration takes it own pace, HR takes its own beat and off you go running.

-- Resonance Breathing brings us into coherence — using a slow breath to slow your heart rate which in turn regulates brain waves and calms your mind putting your breath, heart rate and brain waves in coherence.
-When our breath rate is 5-7 breaths per minute both sides of our nervous — the PNS and SNS come into balance.
+- Resonance Breathing brings us into coherence — using a slow breath to slow your heart rate which in turn regulates brain waves, and calms your mind.
+When our breath rate is 5-7 breaths per minute both sides of our nervous system— the PNS and SNS come into balance.
 Breathing slow and conscious synchronizes your heart and brain.
 In this state you can get a grip of what’s happening and make your response appropriate.

 - This is what we are doing in padmasana in our finishing lotus flowers — I slow our breath rate down to be resonance breathing which is about a 5 second inhale and a 5 second exhale.

 - Bandhas are first and foremost about your PNS.
 When you read about bandhas in the yogic texts they are spoken of in an esoteric language.
-This is due to their effect on our nervous system making us parasympathetic dominant; Both mula and uddiyana bandha put pressure on nerves to our parasympathetic nervous system which stimulates it and strengthens it.
+This is due to their effect on our nervous system; both mula and uddiyana bandha put pressure on nerves to our parasympathetic nervous system which stimulates it.

 - Uddiyana bandha puts pressure on our vagus nerve, kind of waking it up, literally “pinging” your vagus nerve.